Neuron Simulation

 What to notice

-- With 2.0 nA of drive, the model fires at 30.0 Hz.
+- With 2.0 nA of drive, the model settles into a regular spiking output.

 Biological analogies